 As the table above demonstrates, the 2016 contribution limits that apply to 401(k) plans will be indexed for inflation; a type of cost-of-living index.
 These limits can move up in $500 increments in the future.
 New limits are typically available in mid to late October.

 For those individuals that were putting off retirement planning, and have reached age 50 or over, there is an added benefit in the form of a catch-up provision.

 A catch up limit is just what it sounds like, the current 401(k) rules allow for plan participants that reach age 50 before the calendar year is over to make additional catch up contributions on a pre-tax basis as shown below:

-As was the case with the "standard" contribution limits, the "catch-up" contributions will continue to be indexed for inflation in 2015, and can increase in $500 increments.
-In 2014, the catch up limit remains at $5,500.
+As was the case with the "standard" contribution limits, the "catch-up" contributions will continue to be indexed for inflation in 2016, and can increase in $500 increments.
+In 2015, the catch up limit increases to $6,000.

 In addition to the elective deferrals made by employees, an employer may also offer their employees matching 401(k) contributions.
 Usually an employer's match is limited to a percentage of an employee's pre-tax contribution.